Building A Matcha Tea Shop Case Study

 • And more…

-Surprisingly enough, while this took the most time on our previous projects, costing turned out to be the fastest part of the How Matcha build.
+Surprisingly enough, while this took the most time on our previous projects, costing was the fastest part of the How Matcha build.

 The previous owner shared existing relationships and contracts.
 However, Lydia and Axel took a virtual deep dive into the details.
 Their objective was to assess whether it would be more advantageous to stick with the current suppliers or forge new partnerships with suppliers already associated with Pearl Lemon Cafe.